 The Linn County CWPP is a shared plan and was developed using a collaborative process.
-The Plan was reviewed and approved by the Linn County Fire Defense Board and Oregon Department of Forestry and adopted by resolution by the Linn County Board of Commissioners on XX, meeting HFRA requirements.
+The Plan was reviewed and approved by the Linn County Fire Defense Board and Oregon Department of Forestry and adopted by resolution and order (No. 2024-103) by the Linn County Board of Commissioners on March 26, 2024, meeting HFRA requirements.
 Continued collaboration and coordination are key to ensuring the effective implementation of the CWPP, which is a non-regulatory document that provides a framework for building and sustaining partnerships to support wildfire risk reduction and adaptation projects across Linn County.